-- We provide portfolio companies with template DEI policies, and encourage firm-wide training.
+- We provide portfolio companies with template DEI policies.
 We expect all portfolio companies to roll-out employee surveys and we support them to design these surveys and action the findings.

 We have also sought to engage with policymakers and more broadly support the development and growth of the responsible, sustainable and impact investing market.
 For example: